Nature Guard Logo

 One indicator of snake activity is the shedding of their skin.
 Snakes shed their skin multiple times a year, leaving behind a delicate, transparent layer.

-Another indicator is the presence of snake tracks.
+Another indicator is the presence of tracks.
 Snakes move by dragging their bodies, leaving behind a distinctive trail in the soil or vegetation.
 By observing these tracks, individuals can gain insight into the type and size of snakes in their yard.

 Inspecting Potential Nesting Areas